 The schools of Reggio Emilia, Italy are often recognized as the best in the world.
 They have a six decade legacy of educational innovation and represent the gold standard for progressive education.
 Professor Rinaldi is extremely wise and inspirational.
-Opportunities for this sort of intellectual stimulation are rare.
-Professor Rinaldi will be joining us from Italy.

 Professor Carla Rinaldi is one of the world’s most profound educators and leading authorities on what has been called the best schools in the world, the municipal preschools of Reggio Emilia, Italy.
 Her lifetime of work with Reggio’s youngest citizens should inform all progressive school improvement efforts, as well as what has become known as the maker movement in schools.